Available MSc, BSc and PhD Semester Projects

 Please, apply via the Google form.

-You will need to specify which project(s) you are interested in, why you are interested, and if you have any experience in the area.
+You will need to specify which project(s) you are interested in, why you are interested, and if you have any relevant experience in this area.

 To access the form you need to login with your EPFL email address.